The ICS transition: your questions answered

 In law, suitable alternative employment is determined in relation to a number of factors, including location, hours of work, remuneration, job duties and status.
 Any member of staff who is put ‘at risk’ of redundancy would be expected to apply for suitable alternative employment in the wider NHS system, and to justify their reasons for not applying for jobs which they deem not to be suitable prior to being dismissed on grounds of redundancy and receiving a redundancy payment.
 A failure to accept suitable alternative employment could result in forfeiting the right to redundancy.
-You are advised to discuss any such refusal with your National Officer prior to making such a decision.
+We advise you contact MiP to discuss your situation before deciding to refuse such an offer.

 The employment commitment to staff in jobs below board level means that the vast majority of jobs should continue to exist at the point of transfer, so no redundancy will be payable.
 It may be necessary for some staff at board-level to leave the NHS with a redundancy payment, although it is expected that every effort will be made to identify and secure suitable alternative employment within the NHS first.